 U.S. Weekly Jobless Claims Unexpectedly Edge Slightly Lower

-(RTTNews) - First-time claims for U.S. unemployment benefits unexpectedly edged slightly lower in the week ended February 11th, according to a report released by the Labor Department on Thursday.
+(RTTNews) - The Labor Department released a report on Thursday unexpectedly showing a slight drop in first-time claims for U.S. unemployment benefits in the week ended February 18th.

-Economists had expected jobless claims to inch up to 200,000 from the 196,000 originally reported for the previous week.
+The dip surprised economists, who had expected jobless claims to inch up to 200,000 from the 194,000 originally reported for the previous week.

+"The latest jobless claims data are consistent with a tight labor market and leave the Fed on track to raise interest rates again at its March meeting," said Nancy Vanden Houten, Lead U.S. Economist at Oxford Economics.

+"We expect jobless claims to trend higher as the economy slows in response and eventually enters a mild recession later this year," she added.
+"But the rise may be muted compared to prior recessions as employers will be reluctant to lay off workers that have been difficult to find in the first place."